rajesh-bhat/Capillary-ML-Hack/README.md

 * scipy 1.2.0
 * tqdm 4.29.1

-### Approach
+####Final submission
+User-Item matrix(R) was decomposed into lower dimensional user factors(U) and item factors(V).
+By randomly assigning the values in U & V, using alternating least squares iteratively U & V were computed such that we arrive closer to R = U x V.

-Using transaction data, last purchased item was taken for each of the users and top 10 items were recommended accordingly based on item-item similarity scores.
+Then, using transaction data, last purchased item was taken for each of the users and top 10 items were recommended accordingly based on item-item similarity scores.

+####Other approaches tried
+To be updated soon.

 ### References
 [1]https://medium.com/radon-dev/als-implicit-collaborative-filtering-5ed653ba39fe